miracum/labor-labvisualizer/README.md

 <!-- badges: end -->

 The package includes a shiny web application that aims to interactively visualize measurements from SQL databases.
-It has primarily been developed to visualize laboratory mesaurements, but can in principal be used to visualize any continuous and discrete values.
+It has primarily been developed to visualize laboratory measurements, but can in principal be used to visualize any continuous and discrete values.

 Currently supported databases:
 * Oracle (via R package `RJDBC` --> please provide the path to your 'ojdbc7.jar' when starting the application)